ChetHarrison/web-app/readme.md

 ## Grunt ##
 The gruntfile will probably look dramatically different from the ones you typically find out there.
-It build the typically extensive task configuration from a sequence of configuration files stored at `grunt/config`.
+It builds the typically extensive task configuration from a sequence of configuration files stored at `grunt/config`.
 It registers tasks from files in the `grunt/register-task` directory.